About parameterization

 Parameterization is a way to dynamically configure Connections and transformations based on input parameters.
-The input parameters can be Global Variables or Flow variables.
+The input parameters can be Global Variables and Flow variables.

 Global Variables